pagkly/Zed/Investopedia3/What Is Risk Tolerance.md

 ## Understanding Risk Tolerance

 Risk tolerance assessments for investors abound, including risk-related surveys or questionnaires.
-As an investor, you may also want to review historical worst-case returns for different [asset classes](https://www.investopedia.com/terms/a/assetclasses.asp) to get an idea of how much money you would feel comfortable losing if your [investments](https://www.investopedia.com/terms/i/investment.asp) have a bad year or bad series of years.
-Other factors affecting risk tolerance are the [time horizon](https://www.investopedia.com/terms/t/timehorizon.asp) you have to invest, your future earning capacity, and the presence of other assets such as a home, pension, [Social Security](https://www.investopedia.com/terms/s/socialsecurity.asp), or an inheritance.
+As an investor, you may also want to review historical worst-case returns for different [[asset classes]](https://www.investopedia.com/terms/a/assetclasses.asp) to get an idea of how much money you would feel comfortable losing if your [[investments]](https://www.investopedia.com/terms/i/investment.asp) have a bad year or bad series of years.
+Other factors affecting risk tolerance are the [[time horizon]](https://www.investopedia.com/terms/t/timehorizon.asp) you have to invest, your future earning capacity, and the presence of other assets such as a home, pension, [[Social Security]](https://www.investopedia.com/terms/s/socialsecurity.asp), or an inheritance.
 In general, you can take greater risk with investable assets when you have other, more stable sources of funds available.

-Risk tolerance is [different from risk capacity](https://www.investopedia.com/ask/answers/08/difference-between-risk-tolerance-and-risk-capacity.asp), which refers to the minimum amount of risk an investor has to tolerate in order to reach their investment goals, relative to their time frame and income.
+Risk tolerance is [[different from risk capacity]](https://www.investopedia.com/ask/answers/08/difference-between-risk-tolerance-and-risk-capacity.asp), which refers to the minimum amount of risk an investor has to tolerate in order to reach their investment goals, relative to their time frame and income.

 ## Aggressive Risk Tolerance